spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/filter-preferences/edit-filter-preferences.md

     * Enter a **FILTER NAME** for any locale.
 3. Click **Save**.
     This opens the **View Filter** page with a success message displayed.
-4. Optional: Apply the updated filter:
+4. Optional: Sync the filter preferences of the category filter you've updated with the other filters:
     1. Click **List of filters**.
     2. On the **Filter preferences** page, click **Synchronize filter preferences**.
         This refreshes the page with a success message displayed.

-## Reference information: Editing category filters
+## Reference information: Edit filter preferences of a category filter

 | ATTRIBUTE | DESCRIPTION |
 |-|-|